Guy Brett: Life

 Brett began his writing career with art criticism for The Guardian (1963–1964).
 In 1964, he started his publishing connection with the Signals Newsbulletin.
 He was art critic for The Times from 1964 to 1975.
 In 1974, Brett went to Hu County (Huxian) in the People's Republic of China to meet artists, in connection with an official exhibition Peasant Painters of Hu County.
 He was then employed by the British Arts Council to write English text and a catalogue for the show.
 John Higgins of The Times not long after detected a political streak in Brett's journalism, and dismissed him.
 Brett was Visual Arts Editor of City Limits from 1981 to 1983.

 In 1979–80, Brett taught as guest lecturer at Goldsmiths College in London.
-He died in 2021 of Parkinson's disease and pneumonia, survived by his wife and children.
+He died in 2021 of Parkinson's disease and pneumonia and was buried at Highgate Cemetery.
+He is survived by his wife and children.

 Gallerist and curator

 Brett early found a direction with his involvement in the gallery Signals London (active 1964–6).
 There a group of kinetic artists formed, brought together around Brett, David Medalla and Paul Keeler.
 The gallery grew out of the Centre for Advanced Creative Study (CACS), run in 1964 in Cornwall Gardens, London, from the flat shared by Keeler and Medalla.
 Supported also by Gustav Metzger and Marcello Salvadori, CACS moved in November 1964 to premises at 39 Wigmore Street owned by Paul's father Charles, renamed as Signals London.
 It took that name from works of kinetic sculpture by Takis.
 Signals showed Sérgio de Camargo, Lygia Clark, Li Yuan-chia, Hélio Oiticica, Jesús Rafael Soto and Mira Schendel, as well as Takis.
 When Signals closed in 1966 it left some legacy of artists with the Indica Gallery of John Dunbar and Barry Miles.

 It was meeting Camargo in Paris in 1964 that led Brett to write on Brazilian art.
 He started to correspond with Schendel in 1965.
 That year, Brett and Keeler met Hélio Oiticica in Rio de Janeiro.
 The plan to mount a solo show for him survived the closure of Signals.
 In 1969 Brett gave major support to Oiticica by curating in London, at the Whitechapel Gallery, an exhibition of his work dubbed by the artist the "Whitechapel Experiment", though officially it was "Eden".

 In Motion (1966) was an Arts Council-funded touring kinetic art exhibition, curated by Brett, his first large show.
 Works were included by Clark, Medalla, Takis, Pol Bury and Jean Tinguely.
 With Vicente Todolí he co-curated the Tate Modern 2008/9 exhibition for Cildo Meireles.